Particularly dangerous situation: PDS tornado warning

 PDS tornado warnings are currently issued on an experimental basis by the 38 National Weather Service Weather Forecast Offices within the Central Region.
-The criteria for a PDS warning are when a tornado on the ground has been spotted or confirmed, or a significant tornado is expected based on radar signatures.
+The criteria for a PDS warning are when a strong and/or long-tracked tornado is expected or confirmed based on radar information and/or spotter reports.
 While the intention of this experimental warning may be to replace the loosely defined tornado emergency, PDS tornado warnings are structured as the second highest level of tornado warning within the impact based warning system (an experiment – which also includes tags within warning products illustrating radar indications or physical observations of tornadoes, and damage potential – participated by the 33 Weather Forecast Offices within the Central Region, as well as eight additional offices within the Western, Eastern and Southern regions that began utilizing the system in the spring of 2014); a tornado emergency, the highest warning level, is used within the United States for destructive tornadoes approaching more densely populated areas.
 These are the first warnings issued with PDS wording, and like PDS flash flood watches, are issued by local forecast offices.

-Below is an example of a PDS Tornado Warning from the Sandy Hook, Mississippi EF4 tornado on April 19, 2020.
+Below is an example of a PDS Tornado Warning, issued for the 2025 Somerset–London tornado on May 16, 2025.

-PDS wind chill warning
+PDS wind chill/extreme cold warning

-PDS wind chill warnings are issued when there is an enhanced risk of frost bite, hypothermia, and eventually death due to extremely low wind chills.
+PDS extreme cold warnings are issued when there is an enhanced risk of life-threatening frost bite and hypothermia due to extremely low wind chills.
 These warnings are issued by the National Weather Service Weather Forecast Offices rather than the Storm Prediction Center.

-The PDS wind chill warning shown below was issued by the National Weather Service in the Twin Cities on January 5, 2014.
+The PDS extreme cold warning (then known as a wind chill warning) shown below was issued by the National Weather Service in the Twin Cities on January 5, 2014.

 Other watches and warnings

 While the use of PDS wording for other types of watches and warnings has not been used, PDS wording could theoretically be applied to any kind of watch or warning to alert the public to weather events where there exists an increased risk of loss of life or widespread damage to property.
 Such situations could include PDS watches or warnings for blizzards, ice storms, or extreme heat.
-For example, on October 29, 2012 in advance of Hurricane Sandy, which was expected to become post-tropical prior to making landfall, a high wind warning was issued for New Jersey stating "This is an extremely dangerous situation!"
-Similarly, on May 26, 2015 during the flood disaster in Texas, Oklahoma, Arkansas, and Louisiana, a flood warning was issued similar to a PDS flood warning stating "...This is a dangerous and life-threatening situation..."
-A severe thunderstorm warning bulletin issued by the National Weather Service at Tampa Bay/Ruskin regarding a strong, tornadic storm system moving through the area contained the following: "This storm may cause serious injury and significant property damage."